 Employee Calendars and Email.
-Hawaiian employees have been added to Alaska's electronic directory.
+Hawaiian employees have been added to Alaska's electronic directory and have calendar visibility into Alaska employee's calendars.
 It is anticipated that full calendar and email integration on a single platform will begin for the Combined Carrier in the third quarter of 2025.

 Leadership Summits, Employee Meetings, Surveys, and Focus Groups.
 In October 2024, the Combined Carrier conducted a leadership summit with senior leaders from both carriers.
-Information from the summit was used during an allemployee Combined Carrier meeting held in January 2025 to share the Combined Carrier's vision for its future business and culture.
+Information from the summit was used during an all-employee Combined Carrier meeting held in January 2025 to share the Combined Carrier's vision for its future business and culture.
 In addition, the Combined Carrier has conducted comprehensive employee surveys and focus groups and established two employee culture guide groups-one from Hawaiian and one from Alaska-to guide its future culture.
 On October 15, 2024, the Combined Carrier commemorated the merger with a ceremony, marked by the introduction of a symbol designed by a Native Hawaiian artist.
-The shared cultural framework will be finalized and communicated to the Combined Carrier's employees in 2025, with plans to bring all employees together in 2026 for training and immersion into the Combined Carrier's new, shared values.
+The shared cultural framework will be finalized and communicated to the Combined Carrier's employees during the summer of 2025, with plans to bring all employees together in 2026 for training and immersion into the Combined Carrier's new, shared values.